Rainbowsf/Apps/README.md

 # Apps
-apps for Django made by me
+Apps for Django, made by me:

 account - app for authorization